nashville-software-school/bangazon-project-template/readme.md

 # Bangazon Platform API

-Bangazon is an api for users to buy and sell products
+Bangazon is an api for users to buy and sell products.
+There will be issue tickets for bug fixes, tests, and reports you'll need to implement.
+While you're coding make sure to make a branch when you start a new ticket.
+Once you're done with the ticket push up the branch, make a pr, and merge it into main.
+Then start the process over for a new ticket.

 ## Local Setup